Inference of nonlinear causal effects with GWAS summary data

+Furthermore, our model \eqref{model:structural-equation} holds two significant advantages over 2SLS \eqref{model:2SLS}.
+First, the assumptions of \eqref{model:structural-equation} are weaker than the classical 2SLS.
+Specifically, \eqref{model:structural-equation} admits an \emph{arbitrary} nonlinear transformation $\phi(\cdot)$ across $\bm{z}$, $x$ and $y$, relaxing the linearity assumption in the standard TWAS/2SLS.
+Second, it includes 2SLS and Yeo-Johnson power transformation 2SLS (PT-2SLS) \citep{yeo2000new} as special cases.
+It is worth mentioning that the proposed method remains competitive against 2SLS/PT-2SLS even if the linear assumption or normality assumption holds; see Section \ref{sec:sim}.
+Overall, the proposed model \eqref{model:structural-equation} is a natural extension of 2SLS.

-In \eqref{model:structural-equation}, $\beta\phi(\cdot)$ represents the influence of different exposure levels on the outcome, which is one of our primary focus, while $\bm\alpha$ and $\bm\theta$ are nuisance parameters.
+In \eqref{model:structural-equation}, $\beta\phi(\cdot)$ represents the influence of the exposure on the outcome, which is our primary focus, while $\bm\alpha$ and $\bm\theta$ are nuisance parameters.
 In particular, $\bm\alpha\neq \bm 0$ indicates the violation of the second and/or third IV assumptions.
 Generally, the effect $\beta\phi(\cdot)$ may not be identifiable with the presence of invalid IVs.
-In literature, additional structural constraints are imposed to avoid this issue.
-For example, if $\|\bm\alpha\|_0 < p/2$ is known a priori, then $\beta\phi(\cdot)$ becomes well-defined \cite{kang2016instrumental}.
+In the literature, additional structural constraints are imposed to avoid this issue.
+For example, if $\|\bm\alpha\|_0 < p/2$ is known a priori, then $\beta\phi(\cdot)$ becomes well-defined \citep{kang2016instrumental}.
 Furthermore, note that $\beta$ and $\phi$ are only identifiable up to a multiplicative scalar, even if $\beta\phi(\cdot)$ is well-defined in \eqref{model:structural-equation}.
 Thus, we fix $\|\bm\theta\|_2 = 1$ and $\beta \geq 0$ in the subsequent discussion so that $\beta$ and $\phi$ are identifiable.

-The benefits of the proposed model in \eqref{model:structural-equation} are twofold.
-First, \eqref{model:structural-equation} admits an arbitrary nonlinear transformation $\phi(\cdot)$ across $\bm{z}$, $x$ and $y$, relaxing the linearity assumption in the standard TWAS/2SLS.
-Second, it includes the classical two-stage least-squares (2SLS; \cite{kang2016instrumental}) and Yeo-Johnson power transformation 2SLS (PT-2SLS; \cite{yeo2000new}) as special cases. {Specifically, 2SLS assumes a linear relationship $\phi(x) = x$, and PT-2SLS assumes that $\phi(x)$ is normally distributed, and there exists a power transformation $\psi_\lambda(x)$, c.f., (2.1) in \cite{yeo2000new}, such that $\phi(x) = \psi_\lambda(x)$.
-It is worth to mention that the proposed method yields competitive performance against 2SLS when the linear assumption or normality assumption holds, see Section \ref{sec:sim}.} Overall, the proposed model \eqref{model:structural-equation} is a natural extension of the two-stage linear model.